 3.5.
 Clarify and move discussion of floating point representation

-Discussion of floating point representation has been moved from the image requests introduction to the Canonical URI Syntax section, and has been expanded for clarity.
+Discussion of floating point representation has been moved from the image requests introduction to its own section, Floating Point Values, and has been expanded for clarity.
 The advice on using at most 10 decimal digits has been removed.
 Description of

 3.6.
 Clarify support for CORS

 Discussion of CORS has be moved to a new CORS section and the wording clarified to make it clear that not only the

 Access-Control-Allow-Origin header but also the preflight request pattern (ie. including the